Siobhán Cleary

 Siobhán Cleary (born 10 May 1970) is an Irish composer.
-Her most successful compositions have been her orchestral works Alchemy and Cokaygne and her choral piece Theophilus Thistle and the Myth of Miss Muffett.
-Her opera Vampirella was first performed in Dublin in March 2017.
-She is a member of Aosdána.
+Her works include the orchestral pieces Alchemy and Cokaygne, the choral work Theophilus Thistle and the Myth of Miss Muffett, and the opera Vampirella.
+She has also worked as a film composer, and is a member of Aosdána.

 Early life and education

 Born in Dublin, Cleary started to compose from an early age, often writing pieces while she was supposed to be practising at the piano.
 When she began to study music at Maynooth University, she was initially inspired by Luciano Berio's Sinfonia, and soon afterwards by the works of the Irish composer Gerald Barry, the French Olivier Messiaen and the Hungarian György Ligeti.
 She continued her studies at Queen's University Belfast and Trinity College, Dublin.
-In addition, she has followed courses in composition with the Italian composer Franco Donatoni and the Dutch Louis Andriessen and received private tuition from the American Tom Johnson and the South African Kevin Volans.
-With the Italian composer Ennio Morricone and the American Don Brandon Ray, she has also studied film scoring.
+In 1994 she attended the Siena summer school, where she studied film music under Ennio Morricone and concert music under Franco Donatoni.
+She completed a master's degree in composition at Queen's University Belfast and a master's degree in music and media technology at Trinity College Dublin.
+In addition, she studied composition with the Dutch composer Louis Andriessen, and received private tuition from the American Tom Johnson and the South African Kevin Volans.
+She also studied film scoring with the American Don Brandon Ray.